nneonneo/openFrameworks-AndroidStudio/README.md

 # Troubleshooting

-You may need to adjust the following numbers to match your installed Android Studio and Android SDK.
+- You may need to adjust the following numbers to match your installed Android Studio and Android SDK.
 Android Studio should offer to fix these values for you when you open the appropriate build files.

     - The Gradle version specified in `/build.gradle`
     - The `compileSdkVersion`, `buildToolsVersion`, `minSdkVersion`, `targetSdkVersion` values in `/addons/ofxAndroid/ofAndroidLib/build.gradle` and `/apps/myApps/androidEmptyExample/build.gradle`

+- If you get strange linker errors (e.g. errors about a missing `__srget`), try using the r9d version of the NDK.
+Newer NDKs (particularly r10c and up) don't work with some versions of OpenFrameworks.